posit-dev/air/CONTRIBUTING.md

     -   Polish `editors/code/CHANGELOG.md`, bump the version and add a new `Development version` header.

+        -   Mention that the new version of the binary is shipped with the extension.

     -   In `crates/air/Cargo.toml`, bump the version.

     -   Run `cargo check` to sync `Cargo.lock`.